03 jun 2022

 Since ARP doesn't make a "kit" for this motor and my application isn't particularly stressful on the studs, I simply picked their stock parts from the catalog.
 There are three different stud lengths.
 They are coarse threaded at the block end and fine threaded at the top.
 Twelve-point nuts, machined washers and ARP lube was used.
 Part numbers are below.

-ARP recommends three torque/release cycles on new studs. for the 2010 assembly, and before operation, I did four, without the headgasket, since that gets a one-time crush.
-I left the third torque to set overnight.
+ARP recommends three torque/release cycles before final use.
+I read and followed their recommendations exactly.
+I did this with the head on the block but no gasket since those are a one-time crush.
+The third cycle I let set overnight.
+Final assembly, with the headgasket and sealant, was torqued in a spiral patttern in three stages, to 70 ft/lbs.
+(AMC recommends 60; ARP recommends 75.)
+See elsewhere on this site for engine-breakin procedures.
 After final assembly with gasket in the car I measured stretch on one stud at .012" when torque increased from 20 ft/lbs to the rated 75 ft/lbs.
 Thanks to David Forbes for the measurement suggestion.

 Upon every retorque each nut rotated the exact same amount.
 This was good, because two end nuts will not accept a socket when the rocker shaft is installed; I used a box-end wrench and extender and turned them the same rotational angle as the rest did with the torque wrench. (i'v never found a 12-point box end crows foot socket.)